textpattern/textpattern.github.io/brand/user-docs-guide.md

 #### Inline selectors

-You will never need to use selectors for inline styling, but if any are created for use in user documentation, they will be clarified here.

-The Kramdown syntax is again the ‘inline attribute list’ notation on a `strong` or `em` element, as described previously, but using a custom class selector instead of the `style`.

-For example:
+Custom selectors for inline styling do not exist at this time, but you would use them the same way as before:

 ```
 **All systems go.**{:.blastoff}